electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-### Project Updating
+### Updating Projects ####

-At any time you can update your Project by [**impt project update**](./CommandsManual.md#project-update) command.
+You can update your Project at any time with the [`impt project update`](./CommandsManual.md#project-update) command.
 The following can be updated:

-- the project's Device Group Name and Description, the production target Device Group.
-The same can be done by [**impt dg update**](./CommandsManual.md#device-group-update) command as well.
+- The project’s Device Group name and description, and the production target.
+The same can be done with the [`impt dg update`](./CommandsManual.md#device-group-update) command.
-- change the source files which are linked to the Project.
+- Change the source files which are linked to the Project.

-Note, you can update other impCentral API entities related to your Project by using other impt commands.
-For example, use [**impt product update**](./CommandsManual.md#product-update) command to change Name and Description of the related Product.
+**Note** You can update other impCentral API entities related to your Project by using other *impt* commands.
+For example, use [`impt product update`](./CommandsManual.md#product-update) to change the name and/or description of the related Product.

+#### Example ####

-*Example - Update Description of the project's Device Group, change the linked device source file to "device1.nut"*
+**Update the description of the Project’s Device Group, change the linked device source file to "device1.nut"**

 ```
 > impt project update --descr "New description of my DG" --device-file device1.nut Device Group "27f8ee81-59cd-a9ad-d2a4-e430e4e19ae9" is updated successfully.